Youth Financial Literacy

 The National Foundation for Credit Counseling reports 41 percent of U.S. adults, or more than 92 million people living in America, gave themselves a grade of C, D, or F on their knowledge of personal finance (April 2009).

-The need for this program is evident and it is given in the first few months of the year to prepare high school students for college.
+The need for this program is evident and it is given with the goal of preparing high school students for college.

 "The financial preparedness of our nation's youth is essential to their well-being and of vital importance to our economic future.
 In light of (current) problems, we are reminded of how critically important it is for individuals to become financially literate at an early age so that they are better prepared to navigate an increasingly complex financial marketplace.
 Choosing a credit card, saving for retirement or for a child's education, or buying a home requires more financial savvy than ever.
 Financial literacy and consumer education—coupled with consumer protection—makes the financial marketplace effective and efficient.
 Only eight states require personal finance before highschool graduation.
 I believe more states should consider making personal finance a requirement for all students . . . this is vital to the future of our economy and all its citizens, and I strongly believe that financial literacy must be a high priority . . . "